Davis W. Frank

 Senior Engineering Manager, Engineering Lead

-As manager and member of the leadership team — three managers reporting to our VP of Engineering — we restaffed the Pivotal team from Ireland to Palo Alto, dealt with regular joint-venture management style clashes, and managed our freshly-hired staff through the ambiguity of acquisition.
+As a member of the leadership team — three managers reporting to our VP of Engineering — we restaffed the Pivotal team from Ireland to Palo Alto, dealt with regular joint-venture management style clashes, and managed our freshly-hired staff through the ambiguity of acquisition.
 I continued to run the summer intern roundtable, incorporating the Palo Alto interns from the PKS and Greenplum teams.

-Learned how to navigate seemingly conflicting management styles to a common goal, how to manage an entire team transition across 8 time zones, how to DRY up hundreds of YAML files with shared components.
+Learned how to navigate conflicting management styles to a common goal, how to manage an entire team transition across 8 time zones, how to DRY up hundreds of YAML files with shared components.

 Pivotal - Cloud Foundry 2018 April - 2018 October

-Pivotal was the primary sponsor of the Cloud Foundry project, a multi-cloud Platform-as-a-Service for deployment of web apps and services.
+Pivotal was the primary sponsor of the Cloud Foundry project, a multi-cloud Platform-as-a-Service (PaaS) for deployment of web apps and services.
 Pivotal sold its own version of CF, now known as Tanzu Application Service.

 Senior Engineering Manager